Chris Bober: Kansas City Chiefs

 With Kansas City, Bober played in 12 games on offense and special teams, getting two starts at right tackle.
 He was inactive for four games.
-Played in the club's jumbo package and on special teams at Denver and vs. Carolina.
+He played in the club's jumbo package and on special teams at Denver and vs. Carolina.
 Saw action as a reserve right tackle and on special teams vs. Houston.
 Played in the team's jumbo package and on special teams at Baltimore.
 Started his first game for the Chiefs at right tackle in place of an injured John Welbourn vs. San Diego.
 Started at right tackle at Oakland (12/5), but left the game in the second quarter with a right toe sprain.

 After that he played in 16 games on special teams and eight contests on offense with two starts at right tackle.
 Saw reserve action at right tackle vs. the New York Jets.
 Started at right tackle in place of Jordan Black who opened at left tackle in place of an injured Willie Roaf at Oakland and at Denver.
 Opened as a reserve right tackle and on the placement protection team at Miami also played in the club's jumbo package and on the placement protection team at San Diego and vs. Oakland.
 Recovered a fumble by Wide receiver Dante Hall on a kickoff return in the third quarter at Houston.

 On February 29, 2008, the Chiefs released Bober.